Laci1953/RTM-Z80/README.md

 - viewing the task execution dynamics ( the tasks active <---> waiting switching )
 - learning about the system load ( how long, in %, stays the system idle - is the % dangerously low  ? )

-This way, a multitasking application can be fine-tuned, in an efficient way.
+Using the real-time VGA system status display, a multitasking application can be fine-tuned, in an efficient way.